 Music and poetry are big parts of my creative development.
 Music is the language of raw emotion.
 Once you start adding lyrics on top of it, it starts to morph a little bit, but instrumental music is the best way to capture a mood.
 I majored in music composition in college and my mother was a professional violinist and educator, so it’s always been a big piece of how I see myself as a creator.
 These are songs I had the melodies and chords written for quite some time, but I decided to rewrite the lyrics within the past six months to address some of the other ideas I’ve been considering outside of the novel.
 There are a couple of similar themes in the songs as there are in the book (truth, clarity of mind as the antidote of distortion) but they are definitely separate works.

-Can you give us a little insight into your musical style and inspiration for Moral Panic?
+Can you give us a little insight into your musical style?

 What do you think will surprise readers most about your story?